This post was updated on 3/17/2026.

-While Economics experiments are great for capturing students’ attention, it takes a fair amount of time and effort on the instructor’s part to design and implement them in the classroom.
+While economics experiments are great for capturing students’ attention, it takes a fair amount of time and effort on the instructor’s part to design and implement them in the classroom.
 The solution: using premade experiments created and supplied by a digital provider.
 When Nobel Prize winner Paul Romer created Aplia in the early 2000’s, he knew that providing experiments and robust homework assignments would be a real plus for instructors.
-The basic experiments provided by Aplia were incredibly popular—instructors found them easy to implement and easy for students to use.
+The basic experiments provided by Aplia were incredibly popular — instructors found them simple to implement and easy for students to use.

 - Interest Rates and Inflation